sabre-io/http/README.md

 function setStatus($status);

 /**
- * Sends the HTTP response back to a HTTP client.
+ * Returns the body as a readable stream resource.
  *
- * This calls php's header() function and streams the body to php://output.
+ * Note that the stream may not be rewindable, and therefore may only be
+ * read once.
  *
- * @return void
+ * @return resource
  */
-function send();
+function getBodyAsStream();

 /**
- * Returns the message body, as a stream.
+ * Returns the body as a string.
  *
- * Note that streams are usually 'read once' and depending on the stream,
+ * Note that because the underlying data may be based on a stream, this
- * they can not always be rewinded.
+ * method could only work correctly the first time.
  *
- * If you plan to read the body here, but need it later as well; be
- * prepared to duplicate the stream and set it again.
+ * @return string
+ */
+function getBodyAsString();

+/**
+ * Returns the message body, as it's internal representation.
  *
+ * This could be either a string or a stream.
- * @param int $returnType
+ *
- * @throws InvalidArgumentException when no valid $returnType is given.
  * @return resource|string
  */
-function getBody($returnType = self::BODY_STREAM);
+function getBody();

 /**
  * Updates the body resource with a new stream.